How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 • or automate repetitive actions

-If the feature does not meaningfully improve one of these areas, AI is likely unnecessary.
+If a feature does not meaningfully improve at least one of those areas, AI is probably unnecessary.

-This is important because AI introduces uncertainty into systems.
+That becomes especially important because AI introduces uncertainty into systems by nature.

 Unlike traditional software, AI outputs are probabilistic.
-Results can vary, behavior can change and accuracy is rarely perfect.
+Results vary.
+Behavior changes over time.
+Accuracy is rarely perfect every single time.

 Why Most AI Features Fail